danicampora/Micropython-scheduler/README.md

  7. instrument.py The scheduler's timing functions employed to instrument code
  8. pushbuttontest.py Demo of pushbutton class

+Now uses the new pyb.micros() function rather than tie up a hardware timer.
+Hence requires a version of MicroPython dated on or after 28th Aug 2014.

 There is also a file minified.zip.
 This includes the above files but run through pyminifier to strip comments and unneccesary spaces.
 Cryptic.
 Only recommended if you're running on internal memory and are short of space.
 Please report any bugs against the standard version as the line numbers won't match otherwise!

 The scheduler uses generators and the yield statement to implement lightweight threads.
 When a thread submits control to the scheduler it yields an object which informs the scheduler of the circumstances in which the thread should resume execution.
 There are four options.